weicocogoat/SC2006-Lab-/README.md

 - Basic template done

 ## Backend
-- Have to run the application to test the following
+Note: Need to run the application to test the following

 ### Testing of API Routes in Postman

 #### [GET] Get All Recipes - http://localhost:8080/recipes/all

 Example of request body (in raw, JSON format):

 {
     "title": "My Recipe",
     "author": "John Doe",